sunilpaulmathew/NewsMalayalam/README.md

 ### News Malayalam: A one-stop to read Malayalam Newspapers!

-## About News Malayalam
+## Features
-* News Malayalam is a simple and very basic web-based application allowing users to quickly select and read a number of popular Malayalam Newspapers.
-This app doesn\'t have any Ads or trackers included.
-The Ads shown (if any) on this app are directly from the respective publishers.
-Moreover, no personal or private information about you or your device is collected or transmitted by this app.\n\nPlease note that this application has nothing to do with the contents of the news.
-They are simply loaded from the official web-page of the news publishers.
-The respective publishers deserve all the credits!
+* Quickly select and read a number of popular Malayalam Newspapers (Credits: various publishers).
+* No Ads or trackers included (except the one from the respective publishers).
+* No personal or private information about the users is collected.
+* Elegantly designed user interface with an auto-dark/light theme.

 ## Donations
 If you like to appreciate my work, please consider donating to me (either via [Liberapay](https://liberapay.com/sunilpaulmathew/donate), [PayPal](https://www.paypal.me/menacherry/), [Ko-fi](https://ko-fi.com/sunilpaulmathew/), or by purchasing the [SmartPack Donation Package](https://play.google.com/store/apps/details?id=com.smartpack.donate) from playstore) as it is helpful to continue my projects more active, although it is not at all necessary.